-If the student chooses to admit responsibility for the alleged misconduct outlined in the Notice of Charge or any revision to the charge, the ADOSCL will impose appropriate sanctions.
-In determining appropriate sanctions, the ADOSCL may review and consider the student's academic and disciplinary records.
+If the student chooses to admit responsibility for the alleged misconduct outlined in the Notice of Charge or any revision to the charge, the Dean of Students will impose appropriate sanctions.
+In determining appropriate sanctions, the Dean of Students may review and consider the student's academic and disciplinary records.
 Other factors may be considered but are not limited to the student's attitude regarding the misconduct, the nature and gravity of the misconduct, and any mitigating or aggravating circumstances.